Search

 The Importance of Self-Monitoring

-For individuals living with diabetes, self-monitoring of blood glucose and insulin levels is an essential component of effective disease management.
-By regularly testing their blood sugar and, in some cases, insulin levels at home, individuals with diabetes can gain valuable insights into how their bodies respond to various factors, such as food, exercise, medication, and stress.
+For individuals living with diabetes, self monitoring of blood glucose and insulin levels is an essential component of effective disease management.
+By regularly self monitoring of blood glucose and insulin at home, individuals with diabetes can gain valuable insights into how their bodies respond to various factors, such as food, exercise, medication, and stress.
 This information empowers them to make informed decisions about their treatment regimen and lifestyle choices, ultimately helping to maintain better control over their condition and reduce the risk of complications.

-According to the American Diabetes Association (ADA), self-monitoring of blood glucose (SMBG) is a crucial tool for achieving and maintaining glycemic control, which is the primary goal of diabetes management.
-Maintaining healthy blood sugar levels can significantly reduce the risk of developing diabetic complications, such as cardiovascular disease, nerve damage (neuropathy), kidney disease (nephropathy), and vision problems (retinopathy).
+According to the American Diabetes Association (ADA), self monitoring of blood glucose (SMBG) is a crucial tool for achieving and maintaining glycemic control, which is the primary goal of diabetes management.
+Maintaining healthy blood sugar levels with self monitoirng of blood glucose can significantly reduce the risk of developing diabetic complications, such as cardiovascular disease, nerve damage (neuropathy), kidney disease (nephropathy), and vision problems (retinopathy).

 Testing Blood Glucose Levels at Home